Salesforce Objects

 Big Objects

-Big objects are objects that store and manage large amounts of data on the Salesforce platform.
+Big Objects are objects that store and manage large amounts of data on the Salesforce platform.
 You can archive data from other objects or plugin large datasets from outside systems into big objects.
 This will help you get a wider view of your customers.
-The best part of big objects is that they offer consistent performance irrespective of the number of records.
-There are two types of big objects, standard big objects, and custom big objects.
-They both offer consistent and scalable experiences.
+Big objects have a notable advantage: they deliver consistent performance, regardless of the record count.
+There exist two types of big objects: standard big objects and custom big objects.
+Both types provide consistent and scalable experiences.

 Relationships Among Objects

 Relationships help in associating two objects.
-These objects can be standard objects or custom objects.
+These objects can be Standard or Custom objects.
 You can define different types of relationships by creating custom relationship fields on an object.
 You can define different types of relationships by creating custom relationship fields in an object.
-You will be able to understand the differences between relationship types; the differences can be how relationships handle data deletion, security, record ownership, and required fields in page layouts.
+You will understand the differences between relationship types; the differences can be in how relationships handle data deletion, security, record ownership, and required fields in page layouts.

 Get 100% Hike!